gesucca/probable-lamp/README.md

-# probable-lamp
+# Saitama, the unthinking, almighty A.I.

-Placeholder until something pops in my mind
+Placeholder text until something pops in my mind.